Protestr/Protestr/README.md

 - [x] Users can create an account and login.
 - [x] Users can view a list of events.
 - [x] Users can create events.
 - [x] Users can set up the detention alert.
+(Maybe a redesign of this screen would be nice).
 - [x] Users can edit detention alert sensitivity sensor parameters.
 - [ ] Detailed register screen.
 - [ ] Users can view a detailed description of an event.